ledovsky/effective-git/README.md

 <details>
 <summary>Why you shoudn't use git commit amend / push -f during code review</summary>
-<p>When you rewrite the history, the reviewer comments unlink, and it becomes quite annoying to check that you fixed the code in a way it was intended</p>
+<p>When you rewrite the history, the reviewer can't see what changed from the previous iteration, and it becomes quite annoying to check that you fixed the code in a way it was intended</p>
 </details>

 ### Merge conflicts